Learn American English Idioms

 Idioms are one of the most common and distinctive features in the language of an English speaker.
 Some English idioms are thousands of years old, while others have been created recently.
 They provide a dense source of wordplay and comparison to shape poems, slogans, and headlines.
 Idioms may be literal or figurative, aggressive or affectionate.

-Idioms are a phrase that is not meant to be taken literally, but to stand for a different meaning that the words themselves convey.
-For example, when someone says “you’re really spitting mad”, it doesn’t actually mean that person is literally releasing saliva from their mouth, but rather they’re very angry.
+Idioms are a phrase that is not meant to be taken literally but to stand for a different meaning that the words themselves convey.
+For example, when someone says, “You’re spitting mad, ” it doesn’t mean that person is releasing saliva from their mouth; instead, they’re furious.

 Some examples of idioms in American English are “a piece of cake,” “have a cow,” and “as happy as a clam.